- Who we are

 As well as her broad operational human resources experience, Caroline has helped organisations to develop and change through leadership development, talent management and coaching, and staff engagement programmes.

-Director of Technology and Chief Information Officer - David Thomas
+Director of Technology and Preservation and Chief Information Officer - David Thomas

 Director of Information Policy and Services - Carol Tullo